Andre-LA/nene/README.md

 Note that Nelua compiles to C and, theorically, you can follow any C with SDL2 programming tutorial in order to install SDL2.

-Finally, just download `nene` (see below) and use in your game as a library.
+Finally, just download `nene` (see below) and use it in your game as a library.

 ### Download
 You can either download or clone the latest nene or the latest release